northshorewc/ccr2017/docs/index.md

 Please note that lead and copper do not have a maximum contaminant level.
 Instead they have an action level (AL).
 To determine compliance with the Lead and Copper Rule, all results collected from monitoring event are arranged lowest to highest and the 90th percentile value is determined.
 If the 90th percentile value is at or below the AL, no additional action is required[^2].

-Please note that "level found" in this section is the 90th percentile value from the latest monitoring event.
+Please note that "level found" in this section is the 90th percentile value from the latest monitoring event[^3].
 Of the 30 samples collected, none of them exceeded the action level.

 Substance | MCLG |  AL | Level Found | Status | Sources of Contamination
 ----------|:----:|:---:|:-----------:|:------:|-------------------------
 Copper (2015) | 1.3 mg/L | 1.3 mg/L | 0.048 mg/L </br> <sub>(0.0034 mg/L to 0.110 mg/L)</sub> | <span style="font-size:150%">&#9786;</span> | Corrosion of household plumbing systems; erosion of natural deposits; leach from wood preservatives
 Lead (2015) | 0 | 15 ug/L | 9.1 ug/L </br> <sub> (ND to 15 ug/L)</sub> | <span style="font-size:150%">&#9786;</span> | Corrosion of household plumbing systems; erosion of natural deposits.

-To reduce the amount of lead that can transfer from lead-bearing fixtures and pipes, the NSWC feeds a corrosion inhibitor that contains phosphate.
-The addition of phosphate has been determined by the USEPA and WNDR to be the best available treatment process for controlling lead in the distribution system.
+To reduce the amount of lead that can transfer from lead-bearing fixtures and pipes to the water, the NSWC feeds a corrosion inhibitor that contains phosphate.
+The addition of phosphate has been determined by the EPA and WNDR to be the best available treatment process for controlling lead in the distribution system.

 *Unregulated Contaminants*